Who Needs Monitoring for Elmiron-Related Eye Changes?

 Mechanistic Pathways Linking Elmiron to Pigmentary Maculopathy

-The exact mechanism by which Elmiron causes pigmentary maculopathy remains unclear.
-The drug's labeling states that "the etiology is unclear," but cumulative dose appears to be a risk factor (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-A 21-year real-world analysis of FAERS data, published in a peer-reviewed journal, provides further insight.
-The analysis found that safety signals for pentosan polysulfate sodium (PPS) show a distinct long-latency risk profile, with the strongest signals concentrated in the 'Eye Disorders' system organ class (SOC) (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-Pigmentary maculopathy demonstrated an exceptionally high reporting odds ratio (ROR), indicating a strong statistical association (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-The time-to-onset (TTO) analysis, based on 297 cases, revealed a median onset time of 1,715 days (approximately 4.7 years), with a Weibull model (β = 0.62) indicating a decreasing hazard rate over time (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-This suggests that the risk of developing maculopathy increases with prolonged exposure, though cases have been reported with shorter durations of use (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Gender-specific analysis showed that maculopathy signals were prominently observed among females, while males exhibited distinct associations with gastrointestinal and urinary adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-The majority of reported cases (68.1%) were classified as serious adverse events, underscoring the clinical significance of this toxicity (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+The exact mechanism by which Elmiron causes pigmentary maculopathy is not fully understood.
+The FDA labeling states that the etiology is unclear, though cumulative dose appears to be a risk factor (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+A 21-year real-world analysis of FAERS data, published in the peer-reviewed literature, provides additional insights.
+This analysis found that the reporting frequency and strongest signals for Elmiron were overwhelmingly concentrated in the 'Eye Disorders' system organ class, with pigmentary maculopathy demonstrating an exceptionally high reporting odds ratio (ROR) (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+The time-to-onset analysis, based on 297 cases, revealed a median onset time of 1,715 days (approximately 4.7 years), with a Weibull model (β = 0.62) indicating a decreasing hazard rate over time (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+This suggests that the risk of developing maculopathy is highest after prolonged exposure, but the hazard decreases over time, possibly due to patient discontinuation or other factors.
+The majority of reported cases (68.1%) were classified as serious adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+A gender-specific analysis revealed that maculopathy signals were prominently observed among females, while males exhibited distinct associations with gastrointestinal and urinary adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).

 Important Notice